dexterklui/notes/Computer/Java/maven.md

 - `mvn <plugin>:<goal>` runs a specific plugin goal

-E.g. `mvn clean install` will run the `clean` life cycle to clear all previously compiled and packaged files and then run the the `default` life cycle up to the `install` phase.
+E.g. `mvn clean install` will run the `clean` life cycle to clear all previously compiled and packaged files.
+Then it runs the `default` life cycle up to the `install` phase.

 E.g. `mvn install:install` will run the `install` goal without running any other